hashicorp/nomad/website/source/docs/job-specification/dispatch-payload.html.md

 ## `dispatch_payload` Parameters

 - `file` `(string: "")` - Specifies the file name to write the content of dispatch payload to.
-The file is written to a [task's local directory][localdir].
+The file is written relative to the [task's local directory][localdir].

 ## `dispatch_payload` Examples